dlatikaynen/scorchGore/README.md

 # The Scorch Gore Game

 #intentionallyugly
-Recommended for kids age 12 and up (pixel violence, not so mild language)
+Recommended for kids age 12 and up (use of obscene fonts, and mild language)

 The game with the most consistent user interface on the planet.